 Description of Courses

-All courses are two credit hours.
+All PLST courses carry two credit hours unless noted otherwise.

 PLST 331 Introduction to Paralegal Studies.
 This course provides an introduction to the function and sources of American law (including the U.S. Constitution), the American legal system, and legal practice, focusing on the role of the paralegal.
 Recent developments, especially in regard to regulatory proposals affecting paralegals, are emphasized.
 The course also examines paralegal career issues and provides an overview of the civil litigation process.
-This course is required of all students in their first semester of study.

 PLST 332 Legal Research & Writing I. This course introduces students to the fundamentals of legal research and focuses on locating, analyzing and updating case law.
 Students practice using various reference books in the law library as well as the online services (LEXIS and WESTLAW).
-This course is required of all students.

 PLST 333 Legal Research & Writing II.
 This course continues to explore the variety of legal reference sources.
 It focuses on locating, analyzing and updating statutory and administrative law.
 Students practice using various reference books in the law library as well as the online services (LEXIS and WESTLAW).
 This course also covers basic practices in legal correspondence.
-Prerequisite: PLST 332 Legal Research & Writing I. This course is required of all students.

 PLST 334 Legal Research & Writing III.
 This course reviews legal research techniques and focuses on the development of basic research strategy.
 Students practice analyzing legal authority in case law and statutes and learn how to develop a legal argument.
 One or more research memoranda are assigned; outlines and rewrites are required.
-Prerequisites: PLST 332 Legal Research & Writing I and PLST 332 Legal Research & Writing II.
+Prerequisites: PLSt 332 Legal Research & Writing I and PLST 333 Legal Research & Writing II.

 PLST 335 Legal Ethics.
 This course focuses on the ethical considerations in the practice of law that paralegals are likely to encounter, especially the unauthorized practice of law, client confidentiality and conflicts of interest.
 Attorney and paralegal ethical codes are examined.
 Prerequisite: PLST 331 Introduction to Paralegal Studies.
-This course is required of all students.

 PLST 339 Secured Transactions & Bankruptcy.
 This course covers Uniform Commercial Code Article 9 (Secured Transactions) and federal bankruptcy law, primarily as it applies to businesses.
 Prerequisite: PLST 336 Corporate Topics for Litigation Paralegals or PLST 362 Business Organizations.
-This course is required for the Corporate Practice Certificate in Paralegal Studies.

 PLST 340 Civil Litigation I. This course introduces the civil litigation process in state (Illinois) and federal courts, and proceedings in administrative agencies generally.
 It focuses on the initial phases of that process.
 Students will learn to conduct client interviews and pre-litigation investigations, and to draft the pleadings initiating lawsuits and proceedings through pre-trial motion practice.
-This course is required for the Litigation Practice Certificate in Paralegal Studies.

 PLST 342 Civil Litigation III.
 This course develops practical skills through hands-on instruction in software programs (e.g., Concordance) commonly used for litigation support, including electronic filing, e-discovery, case management, document control, and trial presentation.
 Students will be able to assist attorneys in preparing for and conducting trials.
 Prerequisites: PLST 340 Civil Litigation I and PLST 341 Civil Litigation II.
-This course is required for the Litigation Practice Certificate in Paralegal Studies.

 PLST 343 Real Estate Transactions I. This course introduces the concepts of real estate ownership and real estate sales transactions.
 Special emphasis is given to the preparation of documents required for real estate transactions: purchase/sale agreements, deeds and other closing documents, title insurance commitments and policies, and surveys.
 Pre- or co-requisite: PLST 336 Corporate Topics for Litigation Paralegals or PLST 362 Business Organizations.

 PLST 344 Real Estate Transactions II.
 This course continues the study of real estate transactions, examining issues that arise in all real estate transactions and especially the documentation and closing of these transactions.
 Commercial real estate leasing is also covered.
-Prerequisites: PLST 336 Corporate Topics for Litigation Paralegals or PLST 362 Business Organizations and PLST 343 Real Estate Transactions I.
+Prerequisites: PLST 336 Corporate Topics for Litigation Paralegals or PLST 362 Business Organizations, and PLST 343 Real Estate Transactions I.

 PLST 345 Law Office Computer Applications.
 This course develops practical skills through hands-on instruction in software programs commonly used in law offices: word processing (templates, redlining, tables), spreadsheets (financial data, charts and graphs), pdf management (creating and combining .pdfs, creating a portfolio, redacting, adding security) and presentation graphics.
-This course is required of all students.

 PLST 346 Advanced Litigation Computer Applications.
 This course provides additional instruction in online resources and software programs (e.g., Concordance) used for litigation support.
-Pre-requisites: PLST 342 Civil Litigation III and PLST 345 Law Office Computer Applications
+Prerequisites: PLST 342 Civil Litigation III and PLST 345 Law Office Computer Applications

 PLST 349 Torts.
 This course introduces civil tort liability, including the intentional torts, negligence, strict liability, and product liability.
 The course focuses on the role of the paralegal in personal injury litigation.
 Students learn client interviewing techniques and practice these skills.
 Basic factual investigation is also covered.

 PLST 350 Medical Malpractice.
 This course focuses specifically on negligence lawsuits brought against health care organizations and health care professionals, from both the plaintiff's and defendant's viewpoints.
 The emphasis is on Illinois law and rules of procedure and on practical skills for locating and organizing medical information.
-Prerequisite: PLST 349 Torts.

 PLST 351 Intellectual Property: Patents & Trade Secrets.
 This course introduces the terminology, basic principles and documentation requirements of patent protection.
 Students examine the subject matter of patents, the concept of patentability, the patent application process and patent infringement litigation.
 Trade secret misappropriation is also considered.